freeman-lab/pim/README.md

 ###`pim install <package(s)> --globally[-g]`

 Add package(s) to your project's `requirements.txt` file, if not already present.
+With no arguments and the `-g` flag, will install everything in requirements into your environment.

 Options
 - `--globally[-g]` also install into your environment using `pip`